newmaker97/sonic.nes/README.md

 ## How long do these typically take?
 Anywhere from 3 hours to weeks.
 I pride myself in making the best quality I can, frequently updating my ports/charts.

+## Will you release more in the future?
+Possibly.................................

+## Is there an even more up-to-date version of this mod folder?
+Yes, and GUESS WHOS NOT GETTING IT!!!! mwaahahawhahah

+## Will this interfere with storage/other packs?
+I tried to keep it as minimal as possible, saving storage and simplicity.
+The scripts folder has something for the score, you can drag it into the song folders (or delete it entirely) if you don't want the custom score stuff.

 ## If I'm your friend, can I pretty please get the secret awesome stuff?
 Well, since you asked so nicely...